CAREERS AND EMPLOYMENT

-You're enrolled in a BSc, MSc in oceanography, marine biology, conservation science or similar relevant field.
+Active independant research role working under a supervisor.
+You are postgrad, or enrolled in a BSc, MSc in oceanography, marine biology, conservation science or similar relevant field.
+16+ weeks.

-You have a relevant background to help create: Billboards, social media marketing, website creation and maintenance, blogging, illustrations and info-graphics, web-content.
-Usually a non-diving placement.
+Usually a non-diving placement as inhouse creative.
+Help create: Billboards, social media marketing, website creation and maintenance, blogging, illustrations and info-graphics, web-content.
+6+ weeks.

-You can join us if you're already a PADI instructor, or if you want to become one.
-For some this starts with a divemaster internship slowly transitioning into becoming an instructor apprentice, others are already instructors.
+An internship for a current PADI instructor (or if you wish to undergo training to become one.)
+For some candidates this starts with a divemaster internship slowly transitioning into becoming an instructor apprentice.
+10+ weeks.